Mozd-122/ChemDrawTrialReset/README.md

 Usage:

 1. Download ChemDrawTrialReset.exe from releases tab
+2. Download ChemDraw if necessary (provided in releases tab)
-2. Run (may need to be run as administrator)
+3. Run (may need to be run as administrator)